lcarnegie/lcarnegie/README.md

 I am a product designer and data analyst in my final year at the University of Toronto, studying for a Bachelor of Information (B.I.).

 My main interest is Design right now, but I love exploring and learning Data Science (I have a background in Economics).
-I also love solving everyday problems with electronics, 3D printing, and code.
+I also love solving my everyday annoyances with electronics, 3D printing, and code.

 💾 Programming Languages: R, Python, Java, JavaScript, Vue.js, SQL (novice), Arduino C++, HTML/CSS